ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 ## Running the simulations

-It is important to validate a simulation model with minimal or no process and/or observation error to ensure unbiased and consistent recovery of parameters [@hilborn1992]. ss3sim makes model validation simple by allowing users to specify their own recruitment deviations and control sampling error (Text S1).
+It is important to validate a simulation model with minimal or no process or observation error to ensure unbiased and consistent recovery of parameters [@hilborn1992]. ss3sim makes model validation simple by allowing users to specify their own recruitment deviations and control sampling error (Text S1).